lukecost/CommodityPrices/README.md

 ## Research Question <a name="meth"></a>

-#### Can climate and macroeconomic indicators be used to predict the domestic prices of Corn, Wheat, Cotton, and Soybeans?
+#### Can climate and macroeconomic indicators be used to predict the domestic prices of Corn, Wheat, and Soybeans?
 ### Sub Questions (specific research questions):
 - Are macroeconomic data correlated with climate data?
 - Which commodities are most easily predicted?
 - Are there arbitrage opportunities within the futures market?

-Notice that the output does NOT show! **You have to copy in figures and tables from the notebooks.**

 ## Data <a name="section2"></a>
 ### Commodities